svenmalvik/svenmalvik.com/_posts/2021-02-03-devreal-diversity-inclusion.md

 image: https://cdn.svenmalvik.com/images/devreal-di-cover2.jpg
 ---

-*How are organizations like Vipps, Microsoft, Tata Consultancy Services (TCS) and Aker Solutions establishing a diverse and inclusive workplace?
+*How are organizations like Vipps, Microsoft and Tata Consultancy Services (TCS) establishing a diverse and inclusive workplace?
 What initiatives are they driving and how can we all work together to create a positive impact? **[Join this free online event](https://www.devreal.io/)**.*

 {% include articleAd.html %}